Prince Harry & Meghan Markle Get Slammed By Kate Middleton’s Uncle: ‘Shut The F Up’

 “With so much stuff going on in the world still these two muppets are craving attention!” he wrote.

 The post quickly went viral, catching the attention of the public.
-However, Goldsmith has insisted that he still stands by everything that he wrote, adding that though he used to “respect” the redheaded prince, the duke has since become someone that he does not “recognize.”
+However, Goldsmith has insisted that he still stands by everything that he wrote, adding that though he used to “respect” the redheaded prince, Harry has since become someone that he does not “recognize.”

 “I find it totally frustrating… to be lectured daily,” Goldsmith explained.